engramar/js_1_4/README.md

 # js_1_4
-Basic JavaScript: Assigning the Value of One Variable to AnotherPassed
+Basic JavaScript: Assigning the Value of One Variable to Another